Ruby

 end

-, uncomment and run the various begin
+Exercise: In exceptions-1.rb, uncomment and run the various begin/end

 blocks that handle exceptions.